Faculty Leader (inc. Drama)

 - Develop an appreciation of Drama as an art form.

-At KS4 we offer GCSE Drama and at A Level we offer Drama and Theatre Studies.
-We are very proud of our history as a Drama department to equal some of the best results nationally for GCSE and A Level.
-We consistently achieve some of the highest exam results in the city of Plymouth.
+We are very proud of our history as a Drama department in consistently achieving some of the highest exam results in the city of Plymouth.